Originally published on 09.07.20 and updated on 01.03.21.

 - Change up your focus from down funnel to upper-funnel analysis to help identify trends more quickly.

-- Stay alert.
+Stay alert.
 Yes, the changing trends in privacy present a huge challenge for everyone, and it’s not just iOS.
 Even Google is eventually expected to make its GAID an opt-in identifier as well.
-That said, keep in mind that Facebook relies on the IDFA for a significant percentage of its advertising technologies so they’re on it, as are many of the major MMPs.
-It’s a fluid situation that is pretty much guaranteed to change so in addition to doing your legwork make sure to check back with us as we’ll no doubt be keeping our eyes on the situation and sharing updates and insights when we have them.
+That said, keep in mind that Facebook has always relied on the IDFA for a significant percentage of its advertising technologies so it’s offering solutions too, as are many of the major MMPs.
+Facebook recommends implementing its SDK.